jibf/unified_benchmark/README.md

   ```shell
    HUGGINGFACE_TOKEN=...
   ```
-  then use --huggingface_user_name flag to provide your Huggingface user name.
-Our benchmark will create a new dataset repository with --exp_name and push the results to it.
+  then use the --huggingface_user_name flag to provide your Huggingface user name.
+Our benchmark will create a new dataset repository with the --exp_name and push the results to it.
 This repository is private by default, you can create a public repository by setting the --huggingface_private flag to False.
   ```shell
   python evaluation.py --model gpt-4o-2024-08-06 --model-provider openai --task_group Structured --huggingface_user_name XXXXX(Replace "XXXXX" with your Huggingface username)
   ```
 - The default prompts for 12 tasks can be found in ./prompts.
 You are encouraged to develop your own prompts to achieve a higher score.
-To do so, just replace the default prompts in .txt file with your new prompts.
+To do so, simply replace the default prompts in .txt file with your new prompts.

 ## :mortar_board: <span id="leaderboard">LeaderBoard</span>